St Annes Lifeboat Station: History

 The James Scarlett (ON 587) was retired from service, and placed on display in the boathouse for three years, being used for demonstration purposes, until being sold in 1928.
 She was transported by wagon to Lytham, and then travelled to the East Coast by the canal network.
 She was last reported as the Nymphea in King's Lynn in 1969.

 The boathouse was sold to the Drive Methodist Church in St Annes, who still own the building on Eastbank Road.
-It has been used as an Ambulance station, a store, and for the last 30 years, a funeral parlour.
+It has been used as an ambulance station, a store, and since 1994, a funeral parlour.

 The St Annes RNLI branch continued to operate for fundraising, and was merged with on 12 March 1931, creating Lytham St Annes Lifeboat Station, which still operates today.